RKorzeniowski/rkorzeniowski.github.io/_posts/2025-02-09-dev-psychology.md

-# What AI Can Learn From Infants
+# What AI Can Learn From Children?

 ## Table of Contents
 1. [Neuroscience Perspective](#sec_neuro_per)